-Jane is an executive coach at the University of Pennsylvania Healthcare System and is on the faculty of the Athena Center for Leadership Studies at Barnard College, NYC and the Kripalu Center in Stockbridge, MA.
+Jane is an executive coach at the University of Pennsylvania Healthcare System and is on the faculty of the Athena Center for Leadership Studies at Barnard College, NYC, the Close School of Entrepreneurship, Drexel University, Philadelphia, PA and the Kripalu Center in Stockbridge, MA.
 She writes for the Huffington Post and is a widely-cited expert featured in several publications including: O, The Oprah Magazine, Family Circle, Good Housekeeping, Washington Post and The Philadelphia Inquirer, and has appeared on live broadcasts for National Public Radio and CBS television.

 As a founding board member of A Chance to Heal Foundation, Jane initiated and co-chaired the Professional Advisory Council, bringing together world experts to advance the recognition of eating disorders as a public health issue.
 Working on the executive team with a diverse group — ranging from business owners to physicians — she co-developed ParentTalk, a program helping parents to raise children with healthy attitudes towards food and body image.